Bill Esteb Bio and a Brief History of Patient Media

 I got an incredible education in the process!

-Later, I was invited to be a guest speaker at the advanced Renaissance seminars, launching my career as a chiropractic speaker in 1985.
+Later, I was invited to be a guest speaker at the advanced Renaissance seminars, launching my own career as a chiropractic speaker in 1985.

 In 1987 I was approached by Dr. Michael Parrish, a Colorado Springs chiropractor who owned seven, associate-run chiropractic practices.
 He wanted help with his practice marketing and upgrade his daily, half-hour, live, call-in TV talk show called Back Talk.

 Soon after, Dr. Parrish and I joined up with another chiropractor and launched Back Talk Systems and the report of findings magazette was invented.
 I finally had an outlet for combining my advertising agency skills with my passion for chiropractic.
 It was a great 10 years.
-I met a lot of special people and got to travel around the world.
+I met a lot of special people and got to travel the world.
 Occasionally, getting a glimpse that I was making a difference.

 This is when I started conducting one-day office visits to consult with chiropractors.
 Over the lunch hour I would conduct a patient focus group (55 of them so far) and find out what patients thought of the practice and procedures.